JuliaMolSim/Molly.jl/docs/src/docs.md

 As the potential, and thus also the force decreases rapidly with the distance, in almost every implementation of the Lennard-Jones force calculation there is a cutoff radius beyond which the force is set to 0.

-While this sounds like a very sensible approach, it introduces a discontinuity in the force function and it requires us to also modify the potential, as beyond the cutoff radius the force would be 0, but the derivative of the unmodified potential is not.
+While this is often a sensible approach, it introduces a discontinuity in the force function and it requires us to also modify the potential, as beyond the cutoff radius the force would be 0, but the derivative of the unmodified potential is not.
 One way to truncate the potential is to shift the potential by its cutoff value.
 ```math
 \begin{aligned}
 \vec{F}_{SP}(\vec{r}) &= \begin{cases}